Long Island Rail Road Commuter Council Elects Leadership

 “The Long Island Rail Road stands at a crossroads, with projects like East Side Access and the Third Track Main Line coming on line.
 We look forward to continuing and increasing our efforts to speak out for riders and to working tirelessly to improve conditions for LIRR riders and build a stronger, responsive and expanded transportation system.” said Mr. Epstein.

-See the full statement here: LIRRCC Elections 2019
+Download here: LIRRCC Elections 2019